brilliantlabsAR/monocle-factory-programmer/README.md

 During programming, the LED will become **Amber**. **DO NOT** remove the Monocle board during this period, otherwise it could damage the FPGA.
 After some moments, the LED will change color to indicate the status of programming:

-- **Green:** Success: The board was successfully programmed.
+- **Green:** The board was successfully programmed.
-- **Red:** Failure: The board is bad, and could not be programmed.
+- **Red:** The board is bad, and could not be programmed.

 The Monocle board can now be removed, and another one inserted.
 Press the button again to start a new programming run.

-A **Blue** LED means there was an error with the programming jig internally.
-In this case, you can try to restart it, or check the logs.
+A **Blue** LED means there was an error with the programming jig.
+In this case, try to restart it, or check the logs.

 ![Image of the Monocle factory programming jig](#)